patrickwick/binutils/README.md

   --add-gnu-debuglink=<file>
       Creates a .gnu_debuglink section which contains a reference to <file> and adds it to the output file.
+      The <file> path is relative to the in-file directory.
+Absolute paths are supported as well.

   --extract-to <file>
       Extract the removed sections into <file>, and add a .gnu-debuglink section.